peter88213/nvhelp-en/docs/_sources/desktop.rst.txt

 The **Properties** in the right pane show properties/metadata of the element selected in the project tree.

+-  The project settings can be made in the *Book* properties view.
 -  You can open or close the element properties window with **View > Toggle Properties** or ``Ctrl``-``Alt``-``T``, or clicking on |Toggle Properties|.
 -  On opening, the windows shows the editable properties of the selected